John Milton: Study, poetry, and travel

-Upon receiving his M.A. in 1632, Milton retired to Hammersmith, his father's new home since the previous year.
+After receiving his MA, Milton moved to Hammersmith, his father's new home since the previous year.
 He also lived at Horton, Berkshire, from 1635 and undertook six years of self-directed private study.
-Hill argues that this was not retreat into a rural idyll; Hammersmith was then a "suburban village" falling into the orbit of London, and even Horton was becoming deforested and suffered from the plague.
+Hill argues that this was not retreating into a rural idyll; Hammersmith was then a "suburban village" falling into the orbit of London, and even Horton was becoming deforested and suffered from the plague.
 He read both ancient and modern works of theology, philosophy, history, politics, literature, and science in preparation for a prospective poetical career.
 Milton's intellectual development can be charted via entries in his commonplace book (like a scrapbook), now in the British Library.
 As a result of such intensive study, Milton is considered to be among the most learned of all English poets.
 In addition to his years of private study, Milton had command of Latin, Greek, Hebrew, French, Spanish, and Italian from his school and undergraduate days; he also added Old English to his linguistic repertoire in the 1650s while researching his History of Britain, and probably acquired proficiency in Dutch soon after.

 Milton continued to write poetry during this period of study; his Arcades and Comus were both commissioned for masques composed for noble patrons, connections of the Egerton family, and performed in 1632 and 1634 respectively.
 Comus argues for the virtuousness of temperance and chastity.
-He contributed his pastoral elegy Lycidas to a memorial collection for one of his fellow-students at Cambridge.
-Drafts of these poems are preserved in Milton's poetry notebook, known as the Trinity Manuscript because it is now kept at Trinity College, Cambridge.
+He contributed his pastoral elegy Lycidas to a memorial collection for one of his fellow students at Cambridge.
+Drafts of these poems are preserved in Milton's poetry notebook, known as the Trinity Manuscript, because it is now kept at Trinity College, Cambridge.
+It was Charles Mason who made the extraordinary discovery, in the library of Trinity College, of a packet of thirty loose and tattered folio leaves, almost covered with the handwriting of Milton.
+It is thought that Mason recognised the nature of this material around 1735 and the loose-leaf sheets were bound for the first time in 1736; the Trinity Manuscript has been described as "the chief treasure of Trinity Library".

 In May 1638, accompanied by a manservant, Milton embarked upon a tour of France and Italy for 15 months that lasted until July or August 1639.
-His travels supplemented his study with new and direct experience of artistic and religious traditions, especially Roman Catholicism.
-He met famous theorists and intellectuals of the time, and was able to display his poetic skills.
+His travels supplemented his study with new and direct experiences of artistic and religious traditions, especially Roman Catholicism.
+He met famous theorists and intellectuals of the time and was able to display his poetic skills.
 For specific details of what happened within Milton's "grand tour", there appears to be just one primary source: Milton's own Defensio Secunda.
 There are other records, including some letters and some references in his other prose tracts, but the bulk of the information about the tour comes from a work that, according to Barbara Lewalski, "was not intended as autobiography but as rhetoric, designed to emphasise his sterling reputation with the learned of Europe."